cchvn/ML_HiggsBoson/README.md

 ## Launching predictions

-Use file run.py to launch predictions file.
+Use file run.ipynb to launch predictions file.

 ## Files and functions